 In 2013 and in 2017, The Co-operative Bank underwent two liability management exercises, which led to a substantially higher Common Equity Tier 1 capital ratio and the creation of a new holding company, The Co-operative Bank Holdings Limited (The Co-operative Bank Holdings).
-The bank is privately held, the largest shareholders of the holding now being private equity firms and hedge funds.
-The main shareholder of the previous holding, The Co-operative Group, no longer has a stake in The Co-operative Bank or in The Co-operative Bank Holdings.
+The bank is privately held, the largest shareholders of the holding company now being private equity firms and hedge funds.
+The main shareholder prior to the first liability management exercise in 2013, The Co-operative Group, no longer has a stake in The Co-operative Bank or in The Co-operative Bank Holdings.

-The Co-operative Bank will likely issue debt compliant with its minimum requirements for own funds and eligible liabilities out of an intermediate holding, The Co-operative Bank Finance p.l.c.
+The Co-operative Bank issues debt compliant with its MREL requirement out of an intermediate holding, The Co-operative Bank Finance p.l.c.
 (The Co-operative Bank Finance), which sits between The Co-operative Bank Holdings and The Co-operative Bank.
-To date, the intermediate holding company has only issued a £200 million Tier 2 bond in April 2019.
+To date, the intermediate holding company has issued a £200 million Tier 2 bond in April 2019 and a £200 million senior unsecured bond in November 2020.